Language Planning and Policy

 Total of 10 weeks teaching with 2 hours classroom contact per week consisting of a lecture.

 Scope and syllabus

-The course starts with an overview of language policy and planning at all levels from nation-state governments to the individual (including the most widely accepted frameworks), then look at areas where policy and planning overlap.
-The course will cover areas such as:
+The module starts with an overview of language policy and planning at all levels from nation-state governments to the individual (including the most widely accepted frameworks), then look at areas where policy and planning overlap.
+The module will cover areas such as:

 - the legal status of languages and language rights